Monadex-Labs/monadex-frontend-v1/README.md

 todo : finish wallet state folder hooks, then use this folder for swap hooks and user

 estimated time to finish everything clean: 1 week

+# 07/04
+- finished wallet state + multicall
+- imported Multicall abi from the standard abi = more info here https://github.com/makerdao/multicall/blob/master/src/Multicall.sol
+- todo : the multicall contract need to be make by the smart contrats devs

+- formatted every generic function in index.ts on outils
+- created useContracts on hooks with use multicallContract + useRouterContract where we can create on contracts instanciations
+- create the store.ts == not finished yet, we need to finish all the states before
+- added new folder swap on components with some swap internal functions = used on the UI
+- added new constants to constant file
+# todo
+- finish swap hooks on the state and start the raffle state estimated time : 1 day